Piva84/Ice-hotel/README.md

 - The content came from the official webpage from icehotel - [Icehotel](https://www.icehotel.com/)

-- Some of the code I have used are tutorials from "the code institute", even the repository come from there.
+- Some of the code I have used are tutorials from "the code institute", even the repository come from there - [theCodeInstitute](http://www.codeinstitute.net)

+- I even hade some help from W3schools homepage [w3school](https://www.w3schools.com/)

 - The icons I've use comes from [Font Awesome](https://fontawesome.com/)